These Pan Seared Chicken Breasts with burst tomatoes and spinach have become a summer staple in our house!

 - Perfectly pan seared chicken breasts: these skinless chicken breasts golden brown on the outside, but juicy throughout.
 We can get behind that!

-- An insanely flavorful pan sauce: you can use chicken stock or white wine, but make sure to deglaze the pan after searing the chicken breasts to create a luscious pan sauce that not only keeps the chicken tender and juicy, but adds a ton of rich flavor to the dish.
+- An insanely flavorful pan sauce: you can use chicken stock, broth, or white wine, but make sure to deglaze the pan after searing the chicken breasts to create a luscious pan sauce that not only keeps the chicken tender and juicy, but adds a ton of rich flavor to the dish.